MJoergen/nexys4ddr/dyoc/ep12_-_Stack_Pointer/README.md

 turn requires expanding this control signal too.
 This is handled in line 145.

 The instruction PHP requires writing the value of the Status Register to the stack.
 This is handled by lines 248-249.
 And the instruction JSR requires writing both the high and low byte of the Program Counter.
 This is handled by lines 250-251.
 Here too it has become necessary to expand the size of the control signal data\_sel.

+Note that the Status Register value stored on the stack will always have the Reserved bit set as well as the Break bit set (even though this is not a BRK instruction).
+The only time the Break bit is cleared is during an interrupt (either IRQ or NMI).

 Finally, the instruction PLP requires copying the data input to the Status Register.
 This is handled in line 200.